Vladinho10/node-server-template/README.md

 2. After it you should write your git credentials (if it needs)
 3. enter downloaded directory\
 `cd node-server-template`
-4. create your .env file like .env.simple file
+4. create your .env files like `.env` file in envs directory.

 for npm
 * install packages\